yu-ituki/ElinMod/AutoExplorerEx/readme.md

 * SUBSCRIBE to https://steamcommunity.com/sharedfiles/filedetails/?id=3365829584 in advance.
 * Overwrite the Elin_AutoExplore.dll you built or downloaded from here to the folder of the stock mod you subscribed to.
 * Depending on your installation folder, the stock mod is usually stored in “C:\Program Files (x86)\Steam\steamapps\workshop\content\2135150\3365829584”, etc.
+* The DLLs built here are uploaded at https://github.com/yu-ituki/ElinMod/releases.
+*
 ---

 # Recommended settings